 Step 4 - Filing of Returns and copy to Immigration Counsel

 The clients file the tax returns.
-We mail the returns to the clients with a self-addressed envelope and they have the responsibility to sign the returns and mail them to the appropriate government authority.
-We will only mail the completed returns to the clients after they have paid in full.
+We mail the returns to the clients with a self-addressed envelope to the Department of Treasury.
+We send immigration counsel's office a copy of the tax returns with the letter for the immigration authority.
+The clients have the responsibility to sign the returns and mail them to the appropriate government authority.

 Step 5 - Tax Debt